Tourism in Italy: Luxury tourism

 Luxury tourism in Italy is highly developed, corresponding to €25 billion (in particular €2 billion for catering and €14 billion for visits, excursions and shopping), a figure that increases, also considering the related activities and the indirect expenses of luxury tourists, to €60 billion, which corresponds to 3% of Italy's GDP.

 The companies operating in the luxury tourism sector in Italy are 1% of the accommodation businesses present in the country, corresponding to approximately 3% of the nights spent in Italian accommodation facilities, but generate 25% of the total expenditure of tourists who choose Italy as their destination, and 15% of the total turnover of accommodation facilities.
 These data can be explained by considering some characteristics of luxury tourism where these tourists who travel to Italy spend nine times more than the average, and the most expensive hotels employ twice as many employees as an average quality hotel.

 Regarding luxury tourism, Italy ranks 1st in the world for artistic-cultural tourism and food and wine tourism, 2nd place for mountain tourism and tourism in large cities and 4th place for seaside tourism.
 As for the most popular destinations for luxury tourists in Italy, in mountain tourism are the Dolomites, especially Cortina d'Ampezzo and Madonna di Campiglio, Trentino-Alto Adige, especially Selva di Val Gardena, and Aosta Valley, in particular Courmayeur, for lake tourism Lake Como and Lake Garda, in particular Gardone Riviera, while for seaside tourism the Cinque Terre and Portofino, the Amalfi Coast, in particular Amalfi, Ravello and Positano, the island of Capri, the Costa Smeralda (especially Porto Cervo), Porto Ercole, Forte dei Marmi, Santa Margherita Ligure and Taormina.
 As for the Italian cities, the most visited by luxury tourists are Venice, Milan, Florence and Rome.

 In particular, Costa Smeralda is the most expensive location in Europe.
-House prices reach up to €300,000 ($392,200) per square meter.
-Development of the Costa Smeralda started in 1961, and was financed by a consortium of companies led by Prince Karim Aga Khan.
+House prices reach up to €300,000 ($392,200) per square metre.
+Development of the Costa Smeralda started in 1961 and was financed by a consortium of companies led by Prince Karim Aga Khan.
 Spiaggia del Principe, one of the beaches along the Costa Smeralda, was named after this Ishmaelite prince.